 Homeowners coverage is a type of policy you can get that protects your home and belongings.
 In the event of an accident, your home insurance will help replace or pay for the damages or losses to your house or personal items caused by specific dangers.
 Many people refer to these dangers as “perils” in the homeowners world.

-Homeowners insurance also takes care of liabilities due to accidents or injuries that happen on your property.
+Home insurance also takes care of liabilities due to accidents or injuries that happen on your property.
 Imagine that your neighbor comes over to talk to you.
 Suddenly, they trip and hurt themself.
-In this case, your insurance will step in to cover any expenses from your neighbor’s injury.
+In this case, your homeowners coverage will step in to cover any expenses from your neighbor’s injury.

 Who Needs Homeowners Insurance?